-Deposits are available for credit to your account shortly after you have registered and tuition and fees are assessed.
-If your deposit has not been credited to your student account by early August, please contact Admissions for assistance.
+Admission commitment deposits are available for credit to your account shortly after you have registered for your first semester and tuition and fees are assessed.
+If your deposit has not been credited to your student account by early August, please contact the Office of Admission for assistance.
 For questions about commitment deposits for graduate or professional programs, please contact personnel in your academic unit.

 How do I contact the Direct Loan Program or find additional information?